 Do not delay in finding skilled legal help after being hit by a drunk driver.
 Make sure that you seek emergency medical attention for any injuries you have first and then it’s important to call your lawyer.
 Our office can follow up with law enforcement on your behalf while also building a strong case for your damages.
 We have years of experience investigating traffic accidents and negotiating with insurance companies for our clients.
 However, it’s important to call your lawyer as soon as possible.
 The court is more likely to take your injuries seriously if you don’t delay in taking legal action.

 Florida’s statute of limitations for personal injury is four years.
 This means that your case can be dismissed if you wait too long to file a legal claim.
 Four years may sound like a long time to consider your options, but the other side may seek to stall until the statute of limitations nearly expires.
 This tactic can be used by the insurance company in order to get you to accept a small financial settlement.
 You cannot wait to recover damages for your injuries, pain, and suffering.
-Contact the Law Offices of David I. Fuchs to discuss your options with a skilled Florida accident attorney.
-You can call our office in Fort Lauderdale today at (954) 568-3636 or use our online form.
+Contact the David I. Fuchs, Injury & Accident Lawyer, P.A. to discuss your options with a skilled Florida accident attorney.
+You can contact our office in Fort Lauderdale today by using our online form.